The Best Airline Credit Cards in Canada for 2023

 - Earn 1.5% back on all other purchases

 The WestJet RBC World Elite Mastercard is the best airline credit card in Canada if you prefer to fly WestJet.
-The WestJet Rewards program is admittedly not the best loyalty program, but it’s easy to understand since it’s essentially a cash back program.
-You get a generous welcome bonus in WestJet dollars after you make your first purchase which obviously makes up for the $119 annual fee.
-You also get an annual round-trip companion voucher which is an incredible value since you can easily save a few hundred dollars when you redeem it.
-The way it works is, that the primary cardholder pays the full price, but their travelling companion pays a lower base fare and any taxes.
+You get a generous welcome bonus in WestJet dollars after you make your first purchase, which makes up for the $119 annual fee.
+You also get an annual round-trip companion pass, which is an incredible value since you can easily save a few hundred dollars when you redeem it.
+The way it works is that the primary cardholder pays the full price, but their travelling companion pays a lower base fare and any taxes.
+Companion fares are rare, so this is a great benefit.

 CIBC Aeroplan Visa Infinite Card